 One hallmark of bad writing is the presence of grammatical errors and punctuation mistakes.
 These issues can hinder comprehension, making it difficult for readers to engage with the text.
 For example:

 Excessive use of adverbs, adjectives, and clichés can weaken writing by making it feel exaggerated or unoriginal.
-Instead of relying on these devices to convey meaning, writers should focus on finding strong verbs that accurately describe actions and emotions while allowing the context to provide additional details.
+Instead of relying on broad modifiers, writers should choose precise nouns and strong verbs, then let the details carry the meaning.

-Even highly acclaimed movies and TV shows can contain instances of bad writing.
+Even highly acclaimed movies and TV shows can contain moments where the writing feels rushed, contrived, or unsupported by earlier scenes.
 Here are three examples:

-In Christopher Nolan's final installment of the Batman trilogy, one notable example of poor writing occurs when Bane traps Gotham City's police force in the sewers to take over the city.
-This plotline strains credibility due to its implausible nature and lack of logical justification for the characters' actions.
+In Christopher Nolan's final installment of the Batman trilogy, one notable example of strained plotting occurs when Bane traps Gotham City's police force in the sewers to take over the city.
+This plotline strains credibility because the logistics and the characters' decisions are not developed enough for every viewer to accept them.

 Another issue with The Dark Knight Rises is its reliance on coincidence and contrivance to drive the story forward.
-For example, Bruce Wayne happens to stumble upon a revolutionary new energy source that could save Gotham from destruction - an unlikely occurrence even in a fictional universe like this one.
+For example, Bruce Wayne happens to encounter information and resources at exactly the moments the plot needs them, which can make the story feel engineered rather than inevitable.

 James Cameron's sci-fi epic, Avatar, features a contrived plot device in which the precious mineral sought by humans is called "Unobtanium."
 This choice feels forced and unrealistic, detracting from the overall believability of the story.